michalcichon/michalcichon.github.io/_posts/2021-04-06-algorithms-plus-data-structures-equals-programs.md

 # Data structures & algorithms

 After we investigated the project on the high level trying to spot inconsistencies, we can go finally a bit deeper and analyze how the logic works, what is the data flow throughout the whole project.
-A red light here could be reinventing commonly known algorithms, reimplementing SDK methods, using inefficient data structures (for example Array instead of Set when we need to store unique objects and we need a quick look-up).
+A red flag here could be reinventing commonly known algorithms, reimplementing SDK methods, using inefficient data structures (for example Array instead of Set when we need to store unique objects and we need a quick look-up).

 ```swift
 func getAllUniqueActiveElements1() -> [Item] {